MarcKaufmann/R-Coding/syllabus.md

 Class materials are hosted on https://github.com/MarcKaufmann/R-Coding.
 Look there for an up-to-date syllabus.

-### Assessment (including minimum pass requirement and grading)
+### Assessment

-- Participation (15 points): helping yourself and helping others.
-This will be based on your contribution to the online class forum, as well as your team's team work.
-This can include getting help from classmates, or searching online forums and email lists.
-Part of the weekly assignment will be to document your use of any of these resources.
-- Weekly assignments (100 points, 15 points per week, 25 points for the final week): You will have weekly assignments consisting primarily of short exercises to get you fluent in R. You will also assess the exercises submitted by your peers, which makes up 5 out of the 15 points per week (10 points out of the 25 for the final week).
+- In-class quizzes (20 points)
+- (Tentatively) Automatically graded exercises (30 points)
+- Data project of your own choice (60 points)

-This sums to 115 points, yet your final score will be truncated at 100 (which will count as 100%): if you have a final score of 110, I will treat it as a score of 100 and grade based on that.
-Thus you have 20 points to lose without it affecting your grade.
+This sums to 110 points, yet your final score will be truncated at 100 (which will count as 100%): if you have a final score of 110, I will treat it as a score of 100 and grade based on that.
+Thus you have 10 points to lose without it affecting your grade.

 There will be no final exam.